Jay-lynnn/Calculator-GUI-/README.md

 - Backspace with **⌫**
 - Use decimal points (American style 😅)

-I built this while learning how to make GUI apps — it’s messy but it works, and I’m proud of it 💪
+I built this while learning how to make GUI apps — it’s messy but it works.

-Made with way too much caffeine ☕ and way too little sleep 💤